mgsosna/mattsosna.com/_posts/careers/2020-12-05-DS-transition-2.md

 Stats is a series of tools for parsing *signals* from *noise* in our data, and the more tools you have, the more types of problems you can handle.
 But of course, with so much stats out there, we need to choose what to learn first.
 This post has focused on giving you the fundamentals rather than the latest cutting-edge libraries, as the fundamentals tend not to change much, and the advanced topics *build* on the core concepts.
 Understand these really well, and the rest will come naturally.

-In the next post, we'll be covering programming skills.
+In the next post, we'll be covering skills for manipulating and analyzing data.
 See you there!

 Best,<br>
 Matt